- mean-variance optimization strategy

 Mach-2 aims aims at aggressive investors wishing to continuously beat the S&P 500 while avoiding most of the benchmark's downturns.
 The portfolio evaluates the current market regime and switches between separate bull and bear-market strategies to achieve its objective.
 In bull markets, Mach-2 invests in 2x leveraged ETFs representing various U.S. stock market indices.
 The bear-market strategy invests in leveraged ETFs representing U.S. treasuries of various maturities and gold.

-Mach-2 rebalances monthly, typically adjusting the weights of only three ETFs.
+Mach-2 rebalances weekly, typically adjusting the weights of only three ETFs.
 However, in fast-moving markets, it may exit the bull-market strategy any day.
-This schedule equates to low maintenance requirements, compatible with a busy lifestyle.
+This schedule equates to moderate maintenance requirements, compatible with a busy lifestyle.

 The chart above shows the portfolio's historical performance and drawdowns, compared to their benchmark, throughout the simulation.
 The chart below shows the portfolio's annual returns: